Petra Kvitová: 2011: First major and WTA Tour Championships titles

-2012: Continued success and Hopman Cup-Fed Cup double
+2012: Continued success and Hopman Cup-/Fed Cup double

 At the beginning of 2012, Kvitová was widely expected to reach the world No. 1 ranking.
 She stated that attaining the position "would be nice", but that her priority was to improve her game.
-Kvitová opted not to defend her title in Brisbane, choosing instead to participate in the Hopman Cup with Tomáš Berdych where they went on to win the title, defeating the French team in the final.
+Kvitová opted not to defend her title in Brisbane, choosing instead to participate in the Hopman Cup with Tomáš Berdych, where they won the title, defeating the French team in the final.
 She also won all of her singles matches at the event, defeating Tsvetana Pironkova, Bethanie Mattek-Sands, Caroline Wozniacki, and Marion Bartoli.

 At the Sydney International, Kvitová lost in the last four to Li Na.
 Had she won the tournament, she would have been the new world No. 1.
 Nevertheless, her run to the semifinals there saw her extend the longest winning streak of her career to date, 14 wins, that dates back to her title run in Linz last October.
 Then, at the Australian Open, where second-seeded Kvitová was the favourite for the title, she defeated Vera Dushevina, Carla Suárez Navarro, Maria Kirilenko and Ana Ivanovic to reach her second consecutive quarterfinal of the tournament.
 There, she saw off Sara Errani to advance to the semifinals, where she lost in three sets to Maria Sharapova, despite having been up a break in the third set.

 On Fed Cup duty, Kvitová extended her long streak of wins in singles matches indoors, which started with her title run at the Open GdF Suez last year, to 25 matches, with her four victories against Germany and Italy, in the opening round and semifinal ties, respectively.
 She scored those wins over the likes of Germans Julia Görges and Sabine Lisicki, and Italians Francesca Schiavone and Errani.

 In Indian Wells, Kvitová lost in the third round to Christina McHale in three sets.
 In Miami, she exited in the second round after falling to Venus Williams in three sets.
 The following month in Stuttgart, she defeated Schiavone and Angelique Kerber to reach the semifinals, where she lost to Sharapova in straight sets, thus snapping a long run of 27 consecutive wins indoors.
 At the Madrid Open, she was the defending champion, but lost in the second round to compatriot Lucie Hradecká.
 The following week in Rome, she beat Anastasia Pavlyuchenkova and Sorana Cîrstea to record her first quarterfinal appearance there, where she lost to Kerber.
 Kvitová was seeded fourth at the French Open.
 She advanced to the semifinals for the first time in her career, after defeating Ashleigh Barty, Urszula Radwańska, Nina Bratchikova, Varvara Lepchenko, and Yaroslava Shvedova.
 There, for the third time this year, she lost to Sharapova, this time allowing the Russian to reclaim the No. 1 ranking.